Universal Time-Series Representation Learning: A Survey: Experimental Design

 \subsubsection{Classification and Clustering}

 As the classification and clustering tasks both aim to identify the real category to which a time-series sample belongs, existing studies usually use the same set of benchmark datasets to evaluate the model performance.
 Curated benchmarks comprising heterogeneous time series from various application domains, such as UCR\,\cite{ucr-benchmark} and UEA\,\cite{uea-benchmark}, are the most widely used because they can provide a comprehensive evaluation regarding the generalization of the model being evaluated.
 Many researchers also use human activity\,(e.g., HAR\,\cite{HAR}) and health\,(e.g., Sepsis\,\cite{Sepsis}) related datasets due to their practicality for real-world applications.
+We recommend referring to Table~\ref{table:benchmark_summary} for the exhaustive list (including audio and video modalities) of datasets for the classification and clustering tasks.

 Regarding the evaluation metrics, while we can evaluate the classification task with accuracy, precision, recall, and F1 score, we usually assess the clustering task with Silhouette score, adjusted rand index\,(ARI), and normalized mutual information\,(NMI) to assess the inherent clusterability due to the absence of label instances.
 For classification, we may also use the area under the precision-recall curve (AUPRC) to handle the class imbalance cases.